-Activity Evidence that supports this approach Challenge number(s) addressed Use of ELSA to support identified children in access to learning or social needs.
+Activity Evidence that supports this approach Challenge number(s) addressed Wellbeing week with external provider 'Art of Brilliance' to support children with resilience, positive mindset and self- belief.
 Government guidance to support non- academic challenges such as mental health.
 1, 2 Meetings with parent/s and EWO.
 SLT involved in relationship building to support attendance.
 4 Financial support and encouragement for PP children to attend off-site visits, experiences and activities.
 EEF- 2020 The application of non- cognitive skills in the classroom may in turn have a positive effect on academic outcomes.
 2, 3, 4, Provide necessary uniform, sport's equipment etc. for children to engage equally in learning and extra- curricular activities.
 EEF- 2020 2, 3 All PP children to be offered a place at an extra- curricular activity.
 Remove barriers for attendance and club choice to be child led.
 2, 3 Implement an accurate and intuitive assessment system for achievement and intervention tracking.
 EEF- Improving Literacy in Key Skills KS2, summary of recommendations, section 6.
 1